 A data lake may feed into a data warehouse, which is used to store pre-filtered and structured data.
 So let’s say you query the data lake to pull and organize online sales data from the past six months.
 You also use a data visualization tool to generate charts.
 This new data set would then be stored in your data warehouse, since it has been filtered, structured and manipulated.

 Some may find it helpful to visualize an actual lake and warehouse.
 You have a lake that’s filled with data instead of water.
 On the lakeshore, you have a large factory and warehouse.
-Massive pipes funnel raw data from the lake into a factory, where it’s organized, filtered and structured.
+Massive pipes funnel raw data from the lake into the factory, where it’s organized, filtered and structured.
 The now-manipulated data is then moved into the warehouse, where it’s stored for future use.

 How Are Data Lakes and Data Warehouses Used Together?